Empowered Community

 To ensure the sustainability of the in-home infrastructure projects, the Public Health Program provides continuous follow-up in the community.
 It also forms and trains the Basic Sanitation Committee, a community body formed by local leaders which monitors the correct usage and maintenance of the new infrastructure.
 Clear responsibilities and powers are assigned to each member, making the beneficiaries themselves an even stronger stakeholder in the Public Health projects.

-VOLUNTEERS IN EL ZURZULAR:
+PUBLIC HEALTH VOLUNTEERS IN EL ZURZULAR:

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers